NeogitOrg/neogit/README.md

   initial_branch_name = "",
   -- Change the default way of opening neogit kind = "tab",
-  -- Disable line numbers and relative line numbers disable_line_numbers = true,
+  -- Show line numbers and relative line numbers enable_line_numbers = false,
   -- The time after which an output console is shown for slow running commands console_timeout = 2000,
   -- Automatically show console if a command takes more than console_timeout milliseconds